LiskHQ/lisk-contracts/README.md

 3. Navigate to the `script` directory.
 4. Place the `accounts.json` and `merkle-root.json` files in the correct folder (`data/devnet`, `data/testnet`, or `data/mainnet`) corresponding to the previously set `NETWORK` environment variable.
 Example files for `accounts.json` and `merkle-root.json` may be found inside `data/devnet` directory.
 5. To deploy all smart contracts, execute the scripts: `./1_deployTokenContracts.sh`, `./2_deployStakingAndGovernance.sh`, `./3_deployVestingWallets.sh` and `./4_deployClaimContract`.

+## Deployments

+### Current Testnet Deployment

+You may find the addresses of the deployed smart contracts on the Ethereum and Lisk testnets inside [deployment/addresses/sepolia/addresses.md](deployment/addresses/sepolia/addresses.md) file.

 ## Tips & Tricks